I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prntfont/ns-prntfont-_unifm_hdr.md

 Specifies the file version number, as defined in prntfont.h by a constant with a name format of UNIFM_VERSION_<i>x</i>_<i>x</i>.

+`ulDefaultCodepage`

+Specifies the code page identifier for the font's default code page.
+For more information, see the following Remarks section.

 `lGlyphSetDataRCID`

 Specifies an RC_GTT resource identifier that identifies a .gtt (Glyph Translation Table) file, or one of the CC_-prefixed code conversion identifiers defined in prntfont.h.
 For more information, see the following Remarks section.

+`loUnidrvInfo`

+Specifies the byte offset from the beginning of the .ufm (Unidrv Font Metrics) file to the location of the file's <a href="..\prntfont\ns-prntfont-_unidrvinfo.md">UNIDRVINFO</a> structure.

+`loIFIMetrics`

+Specifies the byte offset from the beginning of the .ufm file to the location of the file's <a href="..\prntfont\ns-prntfont-_printifi32.md">PRINTIFI32</a> structure.

 `loExtTextMetric`

 Specifies the byte offset from the beginning of the .ufm file to the location of the file's <a href="..\prntfont\ns-prntfont-_exttextmetric.md">EXTTEXTMETRIC</a> structure.

-`loIFIMetrics`
+`loWidthTable`

-Specifies the byte offset from the beginning of the .ufm file to the location of the file's <a href="..\prntfont\ns-prntfont-_printifi32.md">PRINTIFI32</a> structure.
+Specifies the byte offset from the beginning of the .ufm file to the location of the file's <a href="..\prntfont\ns-prntfont-_widthtable.md">WIDTHTABLE</a> structure.

 `loKernPair`

 Specifies the byte offset from the beginning of the .ufm file to the location of the file's <a href="..\prntfont\ns-prntfont-_kerndata.md">KERNDATA</a> structure.

-`loUnidrvInfo`

-Specifies the byte offset from the beginning of the .ufm (Unidrv Font Metrics) file to the location of the file's <a href="..\prntfont\ns-prntfont-_unidrvinfo.md">UNIDRVINFO</a> structure.

-`loWidthTable`

-Specifies the byte offset from the beginning of the .ufm file to the location of the file's <a href="..\prntfont\ns-prntfont-_widthtable.md">WIDTHTABLE</a> structure.

-`ulDefaultCodepage`

-Specifies the code page identifier for the font's default code page.
-For more information, see the following Remarks section.
+`dwReserved`

+Not used.

 ## Remarks
 A UNIFM_HDR structure must be the first structure contained in a .ufm file.